 The most commonly used hydrodissection fluid, D5W, is a sterilized isotonic solution of dextrose and water that is commonly used as IV fluid.
 It is both cheap and plentiful in the hospital environment, and can be easily introduced to the target area by percutaneous injection.
 D5W is relatively non-invasive, though it suffers from many of the same setbacks as saline.
 Again, large volumes (>1 L) may be required to adequately protect tissue due to the low viscosity of the solution and the pressure of the body cavity [2].
 The main advantage of D5W over saline is that it is not electrically conductive.
-This reduces unwanted tissue damage by as much as 35 % compared to saline.
-The effectiveness of D5W can be seen in Figure 4 [10].
+This reduces unwanted tissue damage by as much as 35% compared to saline.
+A D5W barrier thickness of 9 mm resulted in a healthy tissue temperature increase of only 3°C when measured from a 0.5 cm distance [2].
+The effectiveness of D5W can be seen in Figure 4 [11].

 Figure 4 - Swine lung lesions resulting from RF ablation treatment.
 D5W minimizes unwanted tissue damage most efficiently compared to saline and without any fluid.
 However, there is still unwanted damage on the lung from the RF procedure.
-Image adapted from [10].
+Image adapted from [11].